ASTM F1140: Burst and Creep Testing

 Summary of Flexible Package Testing Information

-ASTM F1140 package testing covers the ability of a flexible package to withstand internal pressurization.
+ASTM F1140 regulatory compliance package testing covers the ability of a flexible package to withstand internal pressurization.
 This test procedure is also known as package integrity testing or leak testing.
-This package test standard provides insight on package failures from a pressure differential.
+ASTM F1140 package testing provides insight on package failures from a pressure differential.

 These differentials often occur during sterilization and transportation.
-This package test method is often required for medical packages.
-Many food packages undergo this testing as well.
+ASTM F1140 package test method is often required for medical packages.
+Many food packages undergo ASTM burst and creep testing as well.

 Package evaluation can occur during the package’s life cycle.
 This helps find failures in the lab instead of in the field.
 ASTM F1140 package testing must consider many factors.
 These include but are not limited to package size, material and sensitivity.